MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 the following are true:

-- The operation `ConjugateInvertWith` may be invoked with an `inner` argument of either `Invert` or `ApplyUnitary`.
+- The function `ConjugateInvertWith` may be invoked with an `inner` argument of either `Invert` or `ApplyUnitary`.
-- The operation `ConjugateUnitaryWith` may be invoked with an `inner` argument of `ApplyUnitary`, but not `Invert`.
+- The function `ConjugateUnitaryWith` may be invoked with an `inner` argument of `ApplyUnitary`, but not `Invert`.
 - A value of type `(Qubit[] => Unit is Adj + Ctl)` may be returned from `ConjugateInvertWith`.